davidallendj/gdpm/README.md

 *   Download and install packages from Godot's official AssetLib or from custom repositories.
 (Note: Multithread download support planned.)

-*   Stores downloads in single global location to use across multiple Godot projects using symlinks.
+*   Stores downloads in single global location to use across multiple Godot projects using symlinks, thus reducing space and bandwidth.

 *   Copy packages into a Godot project to make modifications when needed.

 *   Automate installing packages in scripts.

+*   Export list of installed packages to reinstall later.

 ## Building from Source